-- All Exhibitors must adhere to (1) General Livestock rules and regulations, (2) Monroe County Junior Livestock Association Rules and (3) rules outlined in Section 510 - Beef Showmanship contest.
+- A. All Exhibitors must adhere to (1) General Livestock rules and regulations, (2) Monroe County Junior Livestock Association Rules and (3) rules outlined in Section 510 - Beef Showmanship contest.
 The only exception is that animals may be "fit" for this class. - B. Beef feeding cattle will be judged according to weight classes as determined by the beef superintendent. - C. Steers/heifers are to weigh a minimum of 1000 pounds.
 Those animals not weighing minimum weight will be sent home and not allowed to show or sell. - D. An exhibitor with two animals in the same weight class may show one in the next higher weight class.
-An exhibitor electing this option must notify the

-- superintendent in writing by 8:00 p.m. on the evening before the show. - E. Market heifers are subject to a pregnancy test conducted by fair veterinarian at the cost of the exhibitor. - F. Only polled and dehorned cattle are to be shown.
+An exhibitor electing this option must notify the superintendent in writing by 8:00 p.m. on the evening before the show. - E. Market heifers are subject to a pregnancy test conducted by fair veterinarian at the cost of the exhibitor. - F. Only polled and dehorned cattle are to be shown.
 Steers must be totally void of any testicular development. - G. Grooming/fitting may be done by family members and/ or Monroe County 4-H species exhibitors past and present. - H. Market Beef exhibitors may use paint and powder filler below the flank and on the tail head only.
 NOT to be used above the flank. - I. 4-H beef exhibitor must be present with their animal at all times while being fit or groomed.
 (Unless in show ring with their second animal.) - J. All beef cattle must be under the control of the exhibitor at all times.
 Removal of an animal deemed dangerous will be at the discretion of the Beef Superintendent. - K. All Cattle must have a permanent ID tag. - L. All market cattle must have been tagged in current year. - M. Steers/heifers not shown on show day cannot be sold in the sale unless approved by the Board of Directors. - N. Members must leave steers/heifers tied after the sale with proper halter acceptable to the superintendent.
 Otherwise a charge of \$5 will be deducted from the sale price of the animal for a halter which shall remain the property of the association.
 This means that the charge involved was for the work done by the superintendent of the division.
 Halters will be returned to steer's stall after Sunday morning loading. - O. All steers/heifers must be stalled in the area designated for project steers/heifers. - P. The member must designate where the animal is housed. - Q. Barn hours: The beef barn is closed nightly at 11:00 p.m. and reopened at 6:00 a.m.
 During those times only livestock superintendents and their designees are permitted to be in the barn.
-Steers/heifers cannot be removed from the barn during the closed hours. - R. A \$25.00 fee will be deducted from the exhibitors JLA Auction check for failure to clean their pen on Sunday morning at close of Fair. - S. Feeding times: 6am-9am, 4pm-6pm - T. Sale Order: Beef, Swine, Sheep
+Steers/heifers cannot be removed from the barn during the closed hours.

+- R. A \$25.00 fee will be deducted from the exhibitors JLA Auction check for failure to clean their pen on Sunday morning at close of Fair. - S. Feeding times: 6am-9am, 4pm-6pm - T. Sale Order: Swine, Sheep, Beef - U. Market Beef placing Grand, Reserve Grand, 3rd and 4th overall shall be sold in auction with no self-haul option.

 1 Individual Market Beef Ribbons Only

 2 Individual Market Heifer Ribbons Only

 3 Champion Market Class - Grand Champion and

 Reserve Grand Champion Ribbon & Trophy

+Placing of 3 rd and 4 th overall.